bytex-solutions/snamp/docs/gateways/ssh-gateway.md

 It is highly recommended to use `PEM` file format.

 ### Client public key
-SSH Resource Adapter supports authentication based on pubic key supplied by client.
+SSH Gateway supports authentication based on pubic key supplied by client.
 This key can be specified in `publicKeyFile` configuration parameter.
 Additionally, you can specify the type of this key in `publicKeyFileFormat` parameter:

 Value | Description
 ---- | ----